 Smart speakers are adding features all the time, making it more appealing to consumers who aren’t the “early adopter” crowd.
-If you’ve decided it’s time for a smart speaker, you are likely comparing Google Home to Amazon Alexa, the two most prominent brands making these devices.
+If you’ve decided it’s time for a smart speaker, you are likely comparing Google Home vs Amazon Alexa, the two most prominent brands making these devices.
 Is one different than another?
 Do they offer the same things?
 Before you buy, here’s what you need to know to decide which one is right for your home.

 What The Bots Do

 At first glance, the multiple versions of Amazon smart speakers and Google’s seem to do many of the same tasks.
 Both can respond to voice commands.
 Both are always listening (except Tap).
 Both rely on a “wake” word, such as “OK Google” or “Alexa.”
 Both offer music streaming options as well.
 Both can stream Spotify, Pandora, and TuneIn, but Google offers Google Play Music and YouTube Music, while Amazon works with its own streaming service plus IHeartRadio and a few others.
 Both devices work with many others, such as Nest, SmartThings, Honeywell, Logitech, WeMo, and more.
 If you’re hoping to connect your bot with other devices around the house, it’s worth looking at the full list of partnerships for each to see where you’ll get the most value.
-Google’s apps and partners.
-Amazon’s apps and partners.

 Both offer several “personal assistant” options, such as checking your calendar, tracking a flight or a package, making a shopping list, and order a pizza.
 Because Amazon has been in the space longer, its devices seem to have a longer list of things it can do.
 While Google’s devices connect well with the rest of your Google life, such as your calendar, features such as changing an event with your voice are still coming.